charles-uno/charles-uno.github.io/_drafts/2019-02-25-markdown-to-pdf.md

 tags: stem
 ---

-If you're writing a document that'll be released to the public, Word (or similar) is probably the tool for you.
-You can pull in your organization's letterhead, tweak fonts and colors, drop in some images, and wrap the text around them.
-With a bit of finagling, Word's under-the-hood HTML[^2] gives you the horsepower to do basically whatever you want.
+If we're writing a document that'll be released to the public, Word (or similar) is probably the tool for the job.
+We can pull in our organization's letterhead, tweak fonts and colors, drop in some images, and wrap the text around them.
+With a bit of finagling, Word's under-the-hood HTML[^2] gives us the horsepower to do basically whatever we want.

 [^2]: If you change the `.docx` extension to `.zip`, you can unzip a Word document and look at the HTML and style elements for yourself!